Roger Maxwell Cramer

 - Born July 22, 1905 in Beach Haven, NJ USA

 - Died September 9, 1990 in Manahawkin, NJ USA

-Doc Cramer is sometimes mentioned by sabermetricians as a player whose .296 batting average and 2,705 hits overstate his true value.
-He had a 20-year career in the major leagues, ranking # 23 all-time for singles, # 57 all-time for hits, # 51 all-time for at bats, and # 87 all-time for runs scored (as of 2006).
-He was fortunate to have played much of his career at a lively ball time, inflating his statistics.
+Doc Cramer is routinely mentioned by sabermetricians as a player whose .296 average and 2,705 hits overstate his value.
+He had a 20-year career in the major leagues, ranking 26th all-time in singles, 69th all-time in hits, 66th all-time in at bats, and tied for 106th all-time in runs scored (as of 2019).
+He was fortunate to have played much of his career during a lively ball era.

 - 5-time AL All-Star (1935 & 1937-1940)

 - 7-time AL At Bats Leader (1933-1935, 1938 & 1940-1942)

 - 5-time AL Singles Leader (1934, 1935, 1939, 1940 & 1943)